 Listening to what patients are not saying – hearing the unheard – is as important as being attentive to what they are saying.
 Patient satisfaction, now seen as a key outcome of care, is often a difficult outcome to achieve.

-Jane Stanfield is a Health Service Improvement Coach.
-She comes with 30 years’ experience in health care, half as a clinician and half in health administration, support and coaching.
+Jane Stanfield is a health service improvement coach.
+She comes with 30 years’ experience in healthcare, half as a clinician and half in health administration, support and coaching.
 Having had a brush with burnout herself and several close family members receiving healthcare, her focus is on bringing compassion back to healthcare for all involved.
-Her current use of neuroscience and mindfulness at work enables healthcare providers to work with their own mind, emotions and behaviour to influence their culture in a way that will energise and motivate them as they manage the safety and reliability of their care and its focus on the patient—whilst caring for themselves.
-Jane is currently coaching several nurse leaders; and runs workshops on leadership, shaping cultures, wellbeing, and communication and patient safety (CAPS).
-Her most recent professional development personally is in LEAN thinking – reducing waste and improving flow in healthcare….because waste is disrespectful to people!
+Her current use of neuroscience and mindfulness at work enables healthcare providers to work with their own mind, emotions and behaviour to influence their culture in a way that will energise and motivate them as they manage the safety and reliability of their care and its focus on the patient while caring for themselves.
+Jane is currently coaching several nurse leaders and runs workshops on leadership, shaping cultures, wellbeing, and communication and patient safety (CAPS).
+Her most recent professional development personally is in LEAN thinking - reducing waste and improving flow in healthcare…because waste is disrespectful to people!
+See Educator Profile